coletek/pyMDA/README.md

 Used to output OpenSCAD files (via SolidPython)

-Overall - it needs a cleanup to organise and explain parts/functions, and perhaps port to muscad

-For now, started a new OO based design approach - see [new/test.py](new/test.py) for a demo of the range of built-in parts and features.
+See [test.py](test.py) for a demo of the range of built-in parts and features.
 Here is a brackdown with some screenshots:

 Built-in Part Assembly (using OO inheritance):